Rethinking Laboratory Sustainability: The Better Way to Build Green

 Spring Clean with Purpose

 I2SL's LabSavers campaigns turn decluttering into energy savings.
-Clear out unused equipment, free up space, reduce ventilation loads.
+Clear out unused equipment, free up space, reduce ventilation loads and prevent dead-air zones.
 Sometimes the best technology upgrade is getting rid of what you don't need.

 Think Like You're at Home